ponty/pyusb/docs/tutorial.rst

 If you wrote an application using the old PyUSB API (0.whatever), you may be asking yourself if you need to update your code to use the new API.
 Well, you should, but you don't need to.
-PyUSB 1.0 comes with the ``usb.legacy`` compatibility module.
+PyUSB 1.0 comes with the ``usb1.legacy`` compatibility module.
 It implements the older API above the new API.
-"So, do I have just to replace my ``import usb`` statement with ``import usb.legacy as usb`` to get my application working?", you ask.
+"So, do I have just to replace my ``import usb1`` statement with ``import usb1.legacy as usb`` to get my application working?", you ask.
 The answer is yes, it will, but you don't have to.
-If you run your application untouched it will just work, because the ``import usb`` statement will import all public symbols from ``usb.legacy``.
+If you run your application untouched it will just work, because the ``import usb1`` statement will import all public symbols from ``usb1.legacy``.
 If you face a problem, probably you found a bug.

 Help me, please
 ---------------